Constantin Mille: Bucharest socialist circle

 Although initially an advocate of common-law marriage, Mille allegedly accepted a Romanian Orthodox ceremony, and, according to Călinescu, "defended [his new position] through ridiculous sophistry".
 A founding member of the socialist circle in Bucharest (known as Cercul de Studii Sociale, the Social Studies Circle), he joined Ioan Nădejde in creating the magazine Drepturile Omului (published for several months in 1885 and reestablished in 1888, it ceased to exist in 1889).

 The editors repeatedly issues calls for the creation of a working class party, and argued in favor of public ownership, but also took inspiration from Narodnik ideas (see Poporanism).
-According to Henri H. Stahl, during the late 1880s and early 1890s, Mille shared the vision of Vasile Morţun, Alexandru G. Radovici and Nădejde, which called on the socialist clubs to merge with progressive and radical forces such as George Panu's grouping.
-Nicknamed the generoşi ("generous ones"), and arguing that Romanian socialism could only be established when capitalism had been fully developed, they thus disagreed with the mainstream Marxist theorist Constantin Dobrogeanu-Gherea.
+According to Henri H. Stahl, during the late 1880s and early 1890s, Mille shared the vision of Vasile Morțun, Alexandru G. Radovici and Nădejde, which called on the socialist clubs to merge with progressive and radical forces such as George Panu's grouping.
+Nicknamed the generoși ("generous ones"), and arguing that Romanian socialism could only be established when capitalism had been fully developed, they thus disagreed with the mainstream Marxist theorist Constantin Dobrogeanu-Gherea.
 Most of these younger socialists associated with the socialist sympathizer Constantin Stere, and, a decade later, merged with the National Liberal Party (PNL).

-With Panait Muşoiu and Nădejde, Mille founded the magazine Munca, which was edited between 1890 and 1894.
-It followed in the wake of Contemporanuls 1891 disestablishment, and adhered to Dobrogeanu-Gherea's pamphlet Ce vor socialiştii români? ("What Do the Romanian Socialists Want?", 1886), which had set the tone for unifying the various socialist groups in the country.
-Carrying the subtitle "Organ social democrat" ("Social democratic organ"), Munca effectively relocated the center of socialist activity from Iaşi to Bucharest, and had among its collaborators Garabet Ibrăileanu, Sofia Nădejde, and Mihai Pastia.
+With Panait Mușoiu and Nădejde, Mille founded the magazine Munca, which was published between 1890 and 1894.
+It followed in the wake of Contemporanuls 1891 disestablishment, and adhered to Dobrogeanu-Gherea's pamphlet Ce vor socialiștii români? ("What Do the Romanian Socialists Want?", 1886), which had set the tone for unifying the various socialist groups in the country.
+Carrying the subtitle "Organ social democrat" ("Social democratic organ"), Munca effectively relocated the center of socialist activity from Iași to Bucharest, and had among its collaborators Garabet Ibrăileanu, Sofia Nădejde, and Mihai Pastia.
 Associated with the labor movement and frequently reporting on strikes, the newspaper urged workers to organize into trade unions and popularized Marxist tenets.
-In 1891, Nădejde, Mille and Morţun issued a manifesto of the would-be socialist party (at the time, a loose rally of socialist clubs), entitled Manifest către ţărani, în numele Comitetului electoral al partidului ("Manifesto to the Peasants, in the Name of the Party's Election Committee").
+In 1891, Nădejde, Mille and Morțun issued a manifesto of the would-be socialist party (at the time, a loose rally of socialist clubs), entitled Manifest către țărani, în numele Comitetului electoral al partidului ("Manifesto to the Peasants, in the Name of the Party's Election Committee").